Interpretive Fidelity

 Underneath most heartbreak is a common experience: being misread, and then having that misreading treated as final.

 Love, as meant here, is the opposite of interpretive override.
 Interpretive override is what happens when a person’s meaning is forced into a shape that makes it easier to dismiss, control, or resolve.
 Sometimes it looks like contempt, but more often it looks like certainty.
 It can happen loudly, through accusation.
 It can happen quietly, through refusal.
-It often appears in the moment someone feels threatened and needs the situation to close.
-In that moment, the other person becomes a problem to solve rather than a reality to understand.
+It often appears at the moment someone feels threatened and needs the situation to close.
+In that moment, the other person becomes a problem to manage rather than a reality to understand.

 Because any definition of love that cannot be applied inward is incomplete, the essay turns to a necessary question.
 What does it mean to love yourself, not as self-admiration, but as interpretive honesty?
 What does it mean to stop committing interpretive override against your own mind?